Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 * Voltage level.
 Determine the voltage level you want to use.
 Some bridges support both 3.3V and 5V, and there is a little jumper to switch voltage.
 * Drivers.
 Check whether the bridge you want to buy has drivers for your platform.
 * Blinking LEDs.
-They look cool and they indicate what is going on.
+They look cool and they can help you with troubleshooting.
 * USB connector.
 Some bridges plug right into your computer, but it is often nice to have a USB cable between your computer and your bridge so that you have some more room on your desk.
 Bridges with mini-USB sockets are pretty common, but I prefer micro-USB sockets.
 * Features.
 Do you need special features such as inverted signals?
 Check the data sheet of the chip.
 * Speed.
 Do you need particularly fast or uncommon speeds?
 Check the data sheet of the chip.

 I think the best chip is the FTDI FT232.
 It is also the most expensive and it is hard to determine whether you have a legitimate chip or a cheap knock-off.

 For normal UART usage, any chip is fine.
-With the cheapest bridge on AliExpress (€0.500 you can talk to embedded devices just fine.
+With the cheapest bridge on AliExpress (€0.50) you can talk to embedded devices just fine.

 ### Drivers